EtienneAb3d/Whisper4LQR/README.md

-## Whisper for Low Quality Recordings
+## Whisper for Low-Quality Recordings

 Whisper4LQR is an adaptation of [Faster-Whisper](https://github.com/SYSTRAN/faster-whisper).